Working Conditions in Sweden

 If you prefer/need to work 10-hour days, you are allowed to plan your shooting days as 4x10 10-hour days per week as well and by that borrow time from other days of the week.
 You are allowed to schedule a maximum of 10 hours per day.

 You either work with 1-week planning, or 4-week planning.
 The 4-week planning means that you can borrow and use 4-weeks working hours (160 hours) when you plan your shooting schedule.
+Regardless of how the length of the calculation period is determined, it must always be organized using a fixed and not rolling system.

 Overtime is paid in three different rates depending on the circumstances.

 - Rate 1: 1/94 of the monthly pay 1/5 of daily pay.
-Weekdays 07-21
+Weekdays 07:00-21:00

 - Rate 2: 1/82 of the monthly pay ¼ of daily pay.
 All other times and weekends.